love8587/prisma2-docs/core/generators/photon-js.md

 # Photon JS generator

 The Photon JS generator can be used in a [Prisma project file](../../prisma-project-file.md) to generate the Photon database client for Node.js and TypeScript.
+The API of the generated client is documented [here](../../photon/api.md).

 ## Target